Kim Ung-yong

-Kim Ung-Yong (born March 8, 1962) is a South Korean civil engineer and university professor.
-During his youth, he was recognized as a child prodigy with the highest recorded IQ on record, having scored above 210 on the Stanford–Binet Intelligence Scale.
-He entered university at age 4.
-At 7, he received an invitation to work at NASA.
-By 5, he spoke five languages.
+Kim Ung-Yong or Kim Woong-Yong (born March 8, 1962) is a South Korean civil engineer and professor.
+He is best known for being a child prodigy with the highest recorded IQ on record, having scored above 210 on the Stanford–Binet Intelligence Scale.
+He entered university at age 4 and at age 7, he received an invitation to work at NASA.
+By age 5, he spoke five languages.

 Early life

 Kim Ung-Yong was born on March 8, 1962, in Seoul, South Korea.
 His father, Kim Soo-Sun, was a physics professor at Konkuk University and his mother, Yoo Myung-Hyun, was a teacher.
 According to Yoo, by the time he was 1, her son learned both the Korean alphabet and 1,000 Chinese characters by studying the Thousand Character Classic, a sixth-century Chinese poem.

 At 3, he could, allegedly, solve calculus problems and published a 247-page bestselling collection of his essays in English and German, as well as his calligraphy and illustrations.